 Landing in Taipei and getting acquainted with Taiwan.

-After our stay in Bangkok ended, we took a plane due to arrive in Taipei at 4 AM.
+After our stay in Bangkok, we took a plane due to arrive in Taipei at 4 AM.

 Immediately upon landing, Taiwan has impressed us with its cleanliness, which seemed to persist as we travelled around the island during the next two weeks.

 The airport express train took us to downtown Taipei.
-As we looked out of the window, getting acquainted with the colours, shapes, and movements of the new country, the first thing we noticed was nature.
-The vegetation is wasn’t nearly as lush is it is in Thailand.
+As we looked out of the window, getting acquainted with the new country’s colours, shapes, and movements, the first thing we noticed was nature.
+The vegetation is wasn’t nearly as lush as it is in Thailand.
 No deep, dark greens of large-leaved tree canopies, no intense shades of bamboo forests.
 Though Taiwan is still a tropical country, its greens are light, sparse, almost identical by texture to eastern Canadian forests.

-Drowsy from a red-eye flight we dragged our backpacks onto the street, looking for the motel.
-As soon as we stepped onto the pavement a heard of scooters zoomed no more than an inch away at breakneck speeds.
+Drowsy from a red-eye flight, we dragged our backpacks onto the street, looking for the motel.
+As soon as we stepped onto the pavement, a herd of scooters zoomed no more than an inch away at breakneck speeds.